naruhitokaide/euphorus_back/README.md

 # Country Happiness API Back End

 This project was the backend for assignment 1 in CAB230 which required us to build endpoints to satisfy a predefined Swagger document.
+It is an API that serves country happiness data.

+Can be viewed at https://trusting-babbage-96d918.netlify.app/

 ## Technologies used